marzzelo/graph/readme.md

 ```

 - Define a _frame_ as a canvas for the the Graph using the class **Frame**.
 Input the
-width, height, background-color and border-color.
+width, height and, optionally, background-color and border-color.
 ```php
 $frame = new Frame(640, 400, '#FFF', '#bbb');
 ```